Ccolcce (Cusco)

 Ccolcce (possibly from Aymara and Quechua for silver, money) or Jolje Cruz (Spanish cruz cross, "silver cross") is a mountain in the Vilcanota mountain range in the Andes of Peru, about 5400 m high.
-It is located in the Cusco Region, Quispicanchi Province, Marcapata District.
+It is located in the Marcapata District, Quispicanchi Province in the Cusco Region.
 Ccolcce lies north to northwest of Yanajasa and Kiswarniyuq.
 It is situated between the rivers Sayapata and Cajamayu (possibly from Quechua for "rock river").
-They flow to Arasa River (Araza) in the north.
+They flow to the Arasa River (Araza) in the north.